-K. Children at the Scene
+L. Children at the Scene

-- 1. Check on the welfare of all minors at the scene and determine: - a.
-Names and dates of birth of any children present - b.
-Presence and location of any children at the incident - c.
-Physical and emotional condition of any children present
+- 1. Check on the welfare of all minors at the scene and determine: - 1.
+Names and dates of birth of any children present - 2.
+Presence and location of any children at the incident - 3.
+Physical and emotional condition of any children present - 4.

-- d.
 Child or children's involvement in the incident, if any - 2.
 Attempt to talk with each child at the scene and explain that the officers are there to help and to make sure everyone is safe.
-Do so immediately, and privately, if possible. - 3.
+Do so immediately, and privately, if possible.
+Arrange for a qualified interpreter to aid in communication with a child with LEP or who is Deaf/HOH. - 3.
 Be aware of how the child is responding to the situation and try to reduce the child's anxiety and fear. - 4.
 Be alert to and document any spontaneous and relevant statements made by a child witness. - 5.
 In general, talk to the child about what she or he saw or heard and determine if the child has been injured or directly harmed. - 6.
+Do not use a child as an interpreter except in exigent circumstances.
+Arrange for a qualified interpreter as soon as the exigency has passed. - 7.
 Do not interview a child when information available to the officer suggests that it might be harmful.
-Document the reasons for not interviewing the child or children in the report. - 7.
-Consider the following in determining whether to interview children: - a.
+Document the reasons for not interviewing the child or children in the report. - 8.
+Consider the following in determining whether to interview children:

+- a.
 Child's physical, emotional, or psychological ability to give a statement - b.
-Child's age and ability to understand questions and formulate responses - Non-offending parent/guardian's preferences as to whether and how to talk with the child or children

-- 8. Avoid subduing or arresting a party in front of children whenever possible. - a.
-If a child witnesses the arrest, talk with the child to provide reassurance that the arrested person will be alright, the child did nothing wrong, the arrest is not their fault, law enforcement is there to help keep everyone safe for the night, and the officer is making the arrest decision. - 9.
-When the actions of the officer result in a situation where no responsible adult will be in the home to care for the children (e.g., dual arrest or a single arrest and the other parent must seek medical treatment), inquire of the custodial parent if there is someone who can be contacted to care for the children. - Notify Child Protective Services in accordance with the requirements of Minn.
+Child's age and ability to understand questions and formulate responses - c.
+Non-offending parent/guardian's preferences as to whether and how to talk with the child or children - d.
+Avoid subduing or arresting a party in front of children whenever possible. - e.
+If a child witnesses the arrest, talk with the child to provide reassurance that the arrested person will be all right, the child did nothing wrong, the arrest is not their fault, law enforcement is there to help keep everyone safe for the night, and the officer is making the arrest decision. - 9.
+When the actions of the officer result in a situation where no responsible adult will be in the home to care for the children (e.g., dual arrest or a single arrest and the other parent must seek medical treatment), inquire of the custodial parent if there is someone who can be contacted to care for the children. - 10.
+Notify Child Protective Services in accordance with the requirements of Minn.
 Stat. § 626.556, Reporting Maltreatment of a Minor, when any of the following occur: - a.
 A child has been injured as a result of an assault. - b.
 A child has been sexually abused. - c.
 A child has been neglected. - d.
 Actions taken by the officer will result in a situation where no responsible adult can be located to care for the child or children. - 11.
 Call for medical assistance or transport the child to the nearest hospital for treatment if a child has been injured and is in need of medical care.

-L. Recoding Calls
+M. Recoding Calls

-- Do not recode any call coded as a domestic by dispatch where the relationship between the parties fits the domestic relationship definition.
-If the relationship is unknown, do not recode. - If a call was coded as a domestic by dispatch and it is determined that there was no domestic relationship as defined in this policy, explain the situation in a brief entry (three to four sentences) in the CAD and recode the call appropriately.
+- 1. Do not recode any call coded as a domestic by dispatch where the relationship between the parties fits the domestic relationship definition.
+If the relationship is unknown, do not recode. - 2.
+If a call was coded as a domestic by dispatch and it is determined that there was no domestic relationship as defined in this policy, explain the situation in a brief entry (three to four sentences) in the CAD and recode the call appropriately.

-M. Reports - Determination of Probable Cause
+N. Reports - Determination of Probable Cause